 - a large lump on or near the joint on your big toe

-- Having your physician pad or tape your foot into a normal position, which works to reduce pressure on the bunion.
+- having your physician pad or tape your foot into a normal position, which reduces pressure on the bunion

 - toe or foot deformity